langfuse/langfuse-docs/pages/cookbook/js_vercel_ai_cookbook.md

 ## Setup

-Initialize the Langfuse with your API keys from the project settings in the Langfuse UI and add them to your environment.
+Initialize Langfuse with your API keys from the project settings in the Langfuse UI and add them to your environment.
 As we will use OpenAI LLMs for this example, we also want to configure an OpenAI client.

 ```typescript